Willard- Red-tailed Hawk

 Hatched: Spring 2005

 At the tender age of four days, Willard fell forty feet out of his nest in Bonne Terre, MO.
 The fall caused serious head trauma and impaired vision.
-He was once called Confusion because he was fostered by a pair of Harris Hawks.
-He was brought to the World Bird Sanctuary where he was renamed Willard.
-Because of his impaired vision, it was determined that he would not be a good candidate for release into the wild.
+He was fostered by a pair of Harris’s Hawks and was named Confusion by his rehabbers.
+Because of his impaired vision he could not be released into the wild and was brought to World Bird Sanctuary and renamed Willard.

 Willard became an educational bird and quickly became accustomed to traveling and crowds.
 He has traveled around the country to our various zoo shows, Renaissance Festivals, and area schools.
-In 1996 he went to our year-round program in Busch Gardens Tampa where he soon became a real crowd favorite.
-In 1999 he came home and has become an important part of our Raptor Awareness program.
-He gives area children and adult audiences an opportunity to see a familiar bird “up close and personal.”
+In 1996, he went to our program in Busch Gardens Tampa for 3 years and then came home to World Bird Sanctuary.
+Willard has become an important part of our Raptor Awareness program by giving audiences an opportunity to see a native Missouri hawk up close.

 Species: Red-tailed Hawk